daniel-munro/covid19scientists/site/content/_index.md

 {{< rawhtml >}}<div class="map"><iframe width="100%" height="400px" src="https://covid19.bioviaonline.com/webapps/covid19/ScientistMap.htm" width=>Loading…</iframe></div>{{< /rawhtml >}}

-# How to gain access to the database

-If you are a government, university, or hospital decision-maker trying to access the database to staff testing facilities or acquire reagents, OR a local scientist organizer trying to build a team in your community, please fill out the [data access request form](https://covid19sci.org/access/).
-For more information, check out our [FAQ](https://covid19sci.org/faq/) page

 # In the News

 {{< rawhtml >}}<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/k2PtedjVYBQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{< /rawhtml >}}